How to Queue for Bao Soho

-But many people neglected to notice the queue altogether or perhaps thought that, this being England, it was just a bunch of English people queuing for fun, and tried their luck.
-Even if you pulled up right outside the door in a black Mercedes dressed like Kim K and Kanye, it still wouldn’t work.
+But many people neglect to notice the queue altogether.
+Or perhaps they think that this being England, the line of people is just a bunch of English people queuing for fun.
+Whatever the reason, we watched more than a few try their luck.
+But this is England, where a queue is a queue.
+Even if you pull up right outside the door in a black Mercedes dressed like Kim K and Kanye, you will still be send to the back.
 Yes, that actually happened.

-To be honest, the wait wasn’t so bad, but that’s probably because we were with friends catching up.
-Although we did get pretty excited once we made it to the front of the queue and were shown to our seats.
-We took our place along the counter, which was excellent for our friends’ young boy who got to sit on the countertop and meet peanut milk lady.
+To be honest, the wait isn’t so bad.
+However, we got pretty excited once we made it to the front of the queue and took our seats.
+We sat along the counter, which was excellent for our friends’ young boy who got to sit on the countertop and meet peanut milk lady.

 The menu is simple enough.
 Order from six different fillings, Classic pork, Confit pork, Chicken, Lamb, and Something Vegetarian (sorry, I was there for the pork).
 They also have a few small dishes you can order on the side.
 We went for the aubergine and beef, both delicious.

 Funny story.
 The aubergine comes with some wonton crisps, but none of us had noticed that on the menu, given how starving we were.
-And so, expecting two dishes, and of course since we were starving, we assumed that the crisps, which came in a second bowl beside our aubergine, was the beef… Our friend bit into the crisp and said “mmm, very interesting beef!”
-To the dismay of the Asian couple next to us, the guy giving us some serious stink eye for our mistake…!
+And so, expecting two dishes, and of course since we were starving, we assumed that the crisps, which came in a second bowl beside our aubergine, was the beef… Our friend bit into the crisp and said: “mmm, very interesting beef!”
+To the dismay of the Asian couple next to us…

 Back to the food.
 We ordered a few of each, minus the vegetarian option, whatever that was.
-The waitress suggested two bao each, but I would say go for at least three!
+The waitress suggested two bao each, but I would say go for at least three.
+I ate four.